-BBSR 5240 - Fieldwork in Physical Education Teaching
+BBSR 5240 - Fieldwork in Curriculum and Teaching in Physical Education

 Field projects in program evaluation, curriculum development, analysis of teaching, and the application of teaching strategies.

 BBSR 5251 - Fieldwork seminar in motor learning and motor control

 Applications of theory/research to therapeutic or educational practice for students in field-based settings.